Stand Up To Cancer Awards 2019 Laura Ziskin Prize in

 Dr. McArthur researches novel immuno-oncology strategies for treating breast cancer, with a specific interest in multidisciplinary approaches.
 She is currently evaluating the impact of tumor destruction with freezing (cryoablation) or radiation in combination with immune stimulation for the treatment of women with early-stage breast cancer.
 By augmenting one’s immune response to the unique biologic features of one’s tumor, it is hoped that an affected individual may develop long-term immunity against their tumor.

 Awarded annually, the Ziskin Prize is named for legendary Hollywood producer and Stand Up To Cancer Co-Founder Laura Ziskin, who lived with breast cancer for seven years before it took her life in 2011.
 The prize, inaugurated in 2012, was created with $1.1 million designated for this purpose in Ziskin’s will.

 About Stand Up To Cancer

-Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, Ellen Ziffren, and Kathleen Lobb.
+Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Kathleen Lobb, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, and Ellen Ziffren.
 The late Laura Ziskin and the late Noreen Fraser are also co-founders.
-Sung Poblete, PhD, RN, has served as SU2C’s president since 2011.
-For more information, please visit StandUpToCancer.org.
+Sung Poblete, PhD, RN, serves as SU2C’s president and CEO.

 SU2C: Jane Rubinstein, email@example.com, 646.386.7969